 Florida Service Dog Requirements

-The ADA definition of a service dog is similar to the Florida Statute 413.08 definition.
-Florida Statute 413.08 defines a service animal as one that is “trained to do work or perform tasks for an individual with a disability… A service animal is not a pet.”
-These tasks are vital for the quality of life of the person with the disability.
-For instance, a service dog may help obtain a life-saving medication, guide the visually impaired, or help with mobility issues.
+The ADA definition of a service dog is similar to Florida Statute 413.08, which defines a service animal as one that is “trained to do work or perform tasks for an individual with a disability.”
+These service dog tasks are essential for the quality of life of individuals with disabilities.
+For instance, a service dog may help retrieve a life-saving medication, guide the visually impaired, or help with mobility issues.

 Identification and Registration Requirements for the State of Florida

-To protect the service dog owner’s privacy, the public can not inquire about the nature of the service animal’s owner’s disability.
+To protect the service dog owner’s privacy, staff cannot inquire about the nature of the service animal’s owner’s disability.
 They may only ask two questions:

 2. What task has the animal been trained to perform?